CZ-NIC/knot/doc/reference.rst

 A number of UDP workers (threads) used to process incoming queries over UDP.

-*Default:* auto-estimated optimal value based on the number of online CPUs
+*Default:* equal to the number of online CPUs

 .. _server_tcp-workers: